Girgias/php-rfcs/README.md

  - Deprecate control-flow structures in `finally` blocks
  - Stop requiring parameter names in PHP interface methods
  - Function types
+ - Have array sort functions return the sorted array instead of always true

 ## Suggested RFC ideas by other people